adamboutcher/zfs-quota/README.md

 Expect this to break.

+## Versions and Differences
+Version 1 is available in the branch v1, the main branch is now a modified version marked as v2.
+Version 2 is not backwards compatible with v1 which is why the version numbers changed.
+Version 2 utilises UIDs and not Usernames.

 ## Sample Usage:

 This is aimed at network envrionments where end users require some form of quota output.